Upper Extremity Program: Prosthetic Arm & Hand Specialists

 Partial Hand Prosthetics:

-Upper extremity amputees with arm prosthetics and occupational therapists in the community are free to contact us at any time to speak with a member of our Upper Extremity Team, including our new Health Professional Liaison, Brooke O’Steen, OTR.
-With over 10 years of occupational therapy experience, three of which including significant upper extremity prosthetic experience, Brooke provides one-on-one education to therapists, medical professionals, and patients during their therapy treatment sessions; brainstorming and problem solving to provide optimum patient care.
+Upper extremity amputees with arm prosthetics and occupational therapists in the community are free to contact us at any time to speak with a member of our Upper Extremity Team, including Brooke O’Steen, OTR.
+With years of occupational therapy experience including significant upper extremity prosthetic experience, Brooke provides one-on-one education to therapists, medical professionals, and patients during their therapy treatment sessions; brainstorming and problem solving to provide optimum patient care.
 Brooke provides a multi-level educational program for occupational therapists, focusing on introductory and advanced technologies in upper extremity prosthetics as well as ADL training for occupational therapists working with lower extremity amputees; tackling occupational issues such as toileting, dressing, car transfers, and general home management.